Beyond problems with yourself and others, society can often be aligned against you.

 No matter how much everyone is persecuted, justice still matters:

-- An organization that performs evil rarely has devoted and fanatical followers compared to organizations that do good in the world, so they don’t last as long.
+- An organization that performs evil rarely has devoted, fanatical followers compared to organizations that do good in the world, so they don’t last as long.

 - If you believe in anything after this life, give over control to God as you know him, then push forward in what you know to be true.